Case Results for Personal Injury Attorney Serving Chicago and Illinois

-$11,800,000.00 - The Law Offices of Steven J. Malman and Associates, P.C., leveraging the expertise of a team of attorneys, secured a large settlement in this case, in which a father of five tragically died when his tire treads failed, causing his vehicle to roll over.
+$11,800,000.00 – The Malman Law, leveraging the expertise of a team of attorneys, secured a large settlement in this case, in which a father of five tragically died when his tire treads failed, causing his vehicle to roll over.
 Our team investigated the crash carefully and pieced together a convincing argument that the manufacturer of the tire should be held liable for the damages sustained.
 In addition to the driver, two other passengers died in the accident.
 A fourth passenger was rendered quadriplegic by the crash. $11,800,000.00 was the total settlement.

 $6,000,000.00 – Settlement for a Client Whose Infant Suffered Irreversible Brain Damage Due to Medical Negligence

 In this case, our client was a four–month–old baby girl who, back in January 1999, was taken to the hospital after her mother noticed that she had come down with irritability and a fever.
 The physicians who looked at her failed to diagnose that she had bacterial meningitis, an infection of the brain.
 They simply sent the sick infant home.